 For much of Hollywood history, “mass consumption” has been synonymous with “designed to appeal to a white male audience.”
 Women’s stories, on the other hand, were “niche,” of little importance or interest, because they arguably couldn’t possibly reach a wider audience.
 (Not true.)
 Why should men care about the concerns and inner lives of women?
 But the irony is that many of our most deeply held pop culture archetypes have actually been covertly guided by women, often working behind the scenes on movies and TV shows we’ve come to think of as for and about men.

 Ray Donovan?
 Woman creator.
 Billy Madison?
 Woman director.
 Wayne’s World?
 Woman director.
 Blue Bloods, an American network procedural that could easily be renamed “Tom Selleck’s moustache rules New York City”?
 Co-created by a woman.

 Our current reckoning with the systemic sidelining of women and people of colour in Hollywood requires an overhaul of what we think we know about movie and TV canon.
 That means making space for stories and voices that have traditionally been overlooked, but also revisiting old classics and mining them for new perspectives.
 Women can and should tell their own stories — but that doesn’t mean they don’t have more to offer.
 They always have.

-In honour of International Women’s Day, we’re taking fresh eyes to some of our most memorable and most quotable movies and TV shows.
+We’re taking fresh eyes to some of our most memorable and most quotable movies and TV shows.